fattyuke/Orchestration/vArmour/terraform/README.md

 ###Deployment Requirements
 The requirements listed in this section must be met in order to successfully deploy vArmour DSS:

--You have an AWS account.
++You have an AWS account.

--You have access to the vArmour DSS Amazon Machine Image (AMI).
++You have access to the vArmour DSS Amazon Machine Image (AMI).

--You have create a vArmour Role & Policy (See Creating “Creating vArmour IAM Role” section)
++You have create a vArmour Role & Policy (See Creating “Creating vArmour IAM Role” section)

 **Note:**
 For access to the vArmour DSS AMI contact your sales representative or send a request to support@varmour.com.